 Adoption options will vary based on the specifics of your family situation (your marital status, whether one of you is biologically related to the child, etc.).
 There are adoption issues related to assisted reproduction, but there are also adoption options available for a couple who wants to adopt a child that has already been born, and is not biologically related to either of them (such as a foster child, or the child of a relative).
 It is important to speak with an attorney because parentage for same sex couples is not a settled area of law in North Carolina (and many other states).

 There are a variety of legal issues that need to be addressed for same sex couples who are growing their families.
-Here at Haas Tharrington, we have helped many LGBTQ couples through these life-changing journeys, and we are here to help you as well.
+Here at Haas & Associates, we have helped many LGBTQ couples through these life-changing journeys, and we are here to help you as well.
 To schedule a consultation, contact us or call (919) 783-9669 today.